CloudGuard: Check Point Unveils Enterprise Cloud Protection

 As enterprises move more of their system to the cloud, they open up more of their workloads to potential attack.

 In order to offer protection against cyber attacks on cloud infrastructure workloads, services and software-as-a-service applications on public and private cloud platforms, Check Point is launching a new family of cloud security products.

 CloudGuard includes zero-day threat protection, preventing APTs, ransomware and unknown zero-day malware from infecting content in SaaS applications.
 It also includes Identity Protection to identify and block threat actors or impostors accessing SaaS accounts, and automatically forces encryption of sensitive data, blocking unauthorized sharing of sensitive files.
+Free phishing simulation educates staff and makes phishing your organization pointless.
 It works on popular public platforms including AWS, Google Cloud Platform, Microsoft Azure, Cisco ACI, OpenStack, VMware NSX, and more.

 RECOMMENDED READ: Symantec has extended security protection for Azure and Office 365

 “Security is continually cited as a key barrier to wide-spread enterprise cloud adoption,” says Gil Shwed, CEO at Check Point.
 “Our new CloudGuard product family provides consistent and comprehensive threat prevention for cloud-based SaaS applications and infrastructure workloads.”

 There are two components, CloudGuard SaaS offers advanced security and threat prevention for SaaS applications, and also prevents account hijacking, using ID-Guard technology.
 CloudGuard IaaS guards against Gen V attacks on infrastructure and workloads for all leading public and private cloud platforms.